UTokyo-ICEPP/qc-workbook/source/en/vqc_machine_learning.md

 ```
 (Figures courtesy of reference material{cite}`dl_susy`)

-左と右の過程を比べると、終状態の違いは$\chi^0\chi^0$が存在しているかどうかだけですね。この$\chi^0$という粒子は検出器と相互作用しないと考えられているので、この二つの過程の違いは（大雑把に言うと）実際の検出器では観測できないエネルギーの大きさにしかなく、探索することが難しい問題と考えることができます。以上のような状況で、この二つの物理過程を量子回路学習で分類できるかどうかを試みます。
-If you compare the processes in the left and right figures, you can see that the only difference in the end state is the presence or absence of the $\chi^0\chi^0$.
-This $\chi^0$ particle is not believed to interact with the detector, so (broadly speaking), the differences between these processes lie only in the amount of energy that cannot be observed by the detector, which makes it very difficult to find these $\chi^0$ particles.
-Let's see, based on these conditions, if we can distinguish between these physical processes using quantum machine learning.
+Comparing the processes in the left and right figures, you can see that the only difference in the final state is whether the $\chi^0\chi^0$ is present or not.
+The $\chi^0$ particle is expected not to interact with detector, so (broadly speaking) the differences between these two processes lie only in the magnitude of energy that cannot be observed by detector.
+This generally makes it difficult to discover the left process in large backgrounds of the right process.
+We will see if we can distinguish between these two processes using quantum machine learning.

 +++

-### 学習データの準備<a id='susy_data'></a>
+### Preparation of Training Data<a id='susy_data'></a>

-学習に用いるデータは、カリフォルニア大学アーバイン校（UC Irvine）の研究グループが提供する[機械学習レポジトリ](https://archive.ics.uci.edu/ml/index.php)の中の[SUSYデータセット](https://archive.ics.uci.edu/ml/datasets/SUSY)です。このデータセットの詳細は文献{cite}`dl_susy`に委ねますが、ある特定のSUSY粒子生成反応と、それに良く似た特徴を持つ背景事象を検出器で観測した時に予想される信号（運動学的変数）をシミュレートしたデータが含まれています。
-The data used in this section will be the [SUSY data set](https://archive.ics.uci.edu/ml/datasets/SUSY) contained in the [machine learning repository](https://archive.ics.uci.edu/ml/index.php) supplied by a research group in the University of California, Irvine (UC Irvine).
-We'll leave the details of this data set up to reference material{cite}`dl_susy`, but we will point out that the data includes simulated data of signals (kinematic variables) predicted when a detector observes specific SUSY particle generation reactions and background phenomena with similar characteristics.
+The dataset used for the training is the [SUSY data set](https://archive.ics.uci.edu/ml/datasets/SUSY) in the [machine learning repository](https://archive.ics.uci.edu/ml/index.php) provided by a group in the University of California, Irvine (UC Irvine).
+While we leave the details of the dataset to reference material{cite}`dl_susy`, the dataset includes simulated data of kinematic variables expected when the detector observes a specific SUSY particle production process and background process with similar characteristics to the SUSY signal.

-探索に役立つ運動学的変数をどう選ぶかはそれ自体が大事な研究トピックですが、ここでは簡単のため、前もって役立つことを経験上知っている変数を使います。以下で、学習に使う運動学的変数を選んで、その変数を指定したサンプルを訓練用とテスト用に準備します。
-Selecting the kinematic variables that assist in the search for particles is, itself, an important research topic, but here, for simplicity's sake, we will assume that this is a given which we have determined is useful through prior experience.
-Below, we will select the kinematic variables to use for learning and prepare samples which specify those variables, for use in training and testing.
+Selecting the input kinematic variables that are useful for search in machine learning task is important by itself.
+But here, for the sake of simplicity we use a set of variables that we already know are useful from the past experience.
+Below, the set of kinematic variables is chosen and the samples for the training and testing are prepared.

 ```{code-cell} ipython3
 ---